Annie Chang

 Annie Chang is a Taiwanese-American actress and producer.
 She is best known for her recurring roles on the American series, Shades of Blue (2016–2017), Peacemaker (2022), Super Pumped (2022), and Interior Chinatown (2024).

 Education

 Chang studied at New York University Tisch School of the Arts, Stella Adler Studio.
 Graduating with a Bachelor of Fine Arts in 2010.

 Career

 In 2022 she had a prominent dual role in Peacemaker as both Detective Sophie Song and the alien leader, Eek Stack Ik Ik.
 Later in the year she recurred in Super Pumped as businesswoman, Angie You.

-Chang went on to appear in Interior Chinatown as aspiring lawyer, Audrey Chang, in 2024.
+Chang went on to appear in Interior Chinatown as aspiring lawyer, Audrey Chan, in 2024.